Saint Fiacre: Fiacre cabs

 From about 1650, the Hôtel de Saint Fiacre, in the rue St-Martin in Paris, hired out carriages.
 These carriages came to be known as fiacres, which became a generic term for hired horse-drawn transport.
-Although sometimes claimed by taxi-drivers as a patron saint, St. Fiacre is not recognized as such by the Church.
+Although sometimes claimed by taxi-drivers as a patron saint, Fiacre is not recognized as such by the Catholic Church.

-Other St. Fiacres
+Other Fiacres

-Two other abbots are named Saint Fiacre or Fiachra: Saint Fiachra, Abbot of Urard, County Carlow, Ireland and Saint Fiachra, Abbot of Clonard.
+Two other abbots and saints are named Fiacre or Fiachra: Fiachra, Abbot of Urard, County Carlow, Ireland and Fiachra, Abbot of Clonard.